Separable Drawings: Extendability and Crossing-Free Hamiltonian Cycles: Introduction

-Our motivation for studying separable drawings stems from the quest of solving two classic graph drawing questions for simple drawings, namely, the extendability to simple drawings of complete graphs and the existence of crossing-free Hamiltonian cycles in drawings of complete graphs.
-In this work, we answer both questions for the class of separable drawings and elucidate the relation of separable drawings to further classes of simple drawings.
+Our starting point for coming up with separable drawings was the following question brought to our attention by Bruce Richter (see also \cite{amrs-2022-cdcgtmg,ars-2021-edcgap}): Is every crossing-minimizing drawing of the complete graph $K_n$ pseudospherical?
+Simultaneously, we were studying two classic graph drawing questions for simple drawings, namely, the extendability to simple drawings of complete graphs and the existence of crossing-free Hamiltonian cycles in drawings of complete graphs.
+In this work, we answer both these questions for the class of separable drawings, we elucidate the relation of separable drawings to further classes of simple drawings, and we resolve the question of how hard it is to recognize a separable drawing.
+Before we go into more detail about our contribution, we give some background information on the considered problems.